nicoRomeroCuruchet/DynamicProgramming/README.md

 ## Policy Iteration Algorithm for Continuous State Spaces

 ## Introduction
 This project implements the Policy Iteration algorithm tailored for environments with continuous state spaces.
 By discretizing the state space, the algorithm efficiently finds optimal policies for a given Markov Decision Process (MDP).
-This implementation focuses on numerical stability and precision, making it a robust solution for various applications.

 ## Features
 - Implements Policy Iteration for continuous state spaces through discretization.